 Effective ecosystem management depends on increasing the speed and accuracy of detecting changes in the distributions of key variables and on reducing the uncertainty of predictions that such changes will occur.
 This requires both improved models of ecosystem dynamics, and more rapid detection of changes in the variables needed to parameterize and initialize those models.
-The emergence of integrated ocean and coastal observing systems will help fulfill these needs through delivering near-real time observations of physical, biological, and chemical parameters.
+The emergence of integrated ocean and coastal observing systems will help fulfill these needs by delivering near-real time observations of physical, biological, and chemical parameters.

 - Need to aggregate a set of standard attributes (e.g., space-time resolution, accuracy, forecast horizons, and timeliness) for operational ocean prediction core variables that can be traced back to user requirements;